-After he and Wilma divorced, Roger was married two more times – to Margarett Smith in the early 1960.
+After he and Wilma divorced, Roger was married two more times – the first time was to Margarett Smith in the early 1960.
 They divorced in 1972 for the first time, remarried in 1974 and divorced not long after in 1976.
 In 1977 he was married to his last wife, Dana Kathleen Bond.
 He died in 2004 at the age of 92.

 Wilma continued to date, but never remarried.
 Some of her post-marriage beaus were Jake Ehrlich Jr. in 1956.
-She returned to Louisiana to live close to her sister, Elinor, and worked as a very successful casting director.
+She returned to Louisiana to live close to her sister, Elinor, and got into the papers once again:

 In May 1958, she got into newspaper again, but not for a nice things – she changed four charges, including kidnaping, against a Gretna, La., policeman as the result of a fracas at a ferry landing there on April 2.
 Miss Sareussen, who used the name Wilma Francis in the movies, filed the charges with Justice of the Peace L. L. Traught of Gretna against Policeman Alvin Bladsacker.
 Gretna is across the Mississippi River from New Orleans.
 Miss Sareusson makes her home in New Orleans.
 She charged Bladsacker with assault and battery, kidnaping. false imprisonment and unauthorized use of movable property (her car).

 I could not find any more information about the case, so let’s assume it just let it flow.
 Wilma completely falls of the radar from then on.
 What we do know is that she worked as a casting director for films and television productions shot in her Louisiana during the 1980’s.